aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

-**But of course we don't want to roughly make a line, we want to compute the exact line that best "fits" our data.
-That's where**
+**But, of course, we don't want to make a line roughly.
+We want to compute the exact line that best "fits" our data.
+That's where machine learning comes into play!**

 ### What is linear regression? - to summarize

-* Linear regression is a linear model i.e. a model that assumes a **linear relationship** (straight-line relationship) between the input variables (x) and the single output variable (y).
+* Linear regression is a linear model, i.e., a model that assumes a **linear relationship** (straight-line relationship) between the input variables (x) and the single output variable (y).
 * When there is a single input variable (x), the method is referred to as **simple linear regression** or just linear regression. **Eg:** Salary dataset given [here](https://github.com/dphi-official/Linear\_Regression\_Introduction/blob/master/Salary\_Data.csv).
 There is only one target variable and one input variable where we are predicting the salary of individual using their years of experience.
 * When there are multiple input variables, it is often referred to as **multiple linear regression**. **Eg:** Smart Metropolitan areas data set, we have multiple input variables.